Toronto Phantoms: Legacy

 The CityHawks had several individual players of outstanding quality, most notably quarterback Mike Perez, kicker Mike Black, defensive specialist/kick returner Ron Carpenter, and all-around threat Connell Maynor.
 Maynor, a very interesting case, was primarily a quarterback by trade, but played wide receiver/linebacker for the CityHawks.
 One week in 1997, he won the award for the league's top "ironman" (player who plays both on offense and defense, as six of eight players had to do at that time in Arena Football).
 As a quarterback, Maynor would later lead the Orlando Predators to a league championship by winning ArenaBowl XIV.

 In addition, the CityHawks were the first AFL team to have different helmets for home and road games.
 In 1997, they wore their gold helmets at home, with black jerseys and gold pants; and wore the reverse on the road: black helmets, gold jerseys, black pants.
 In 1998, they adopted a one-color scheme, dressing in all black at home, and in all gold on the road.

 New England Sea Wolves (1999–2000)

 The New England Sea Wolves were in Hartford for two seasons, and were coached by Mike Hohensee, the former Albany Firebirds coach who has been the head coach of the Chicago Rush since that team's inception in 2001 until its fold in 2009 following the folding of the original version and subsequent revival of the league.
 In 2000, the Sea Wolves posted the first winning record in franchise history (8–6).
-That season also saw the debut of offensive specialist Damian Harrell, who went on to blossom after the team moved on to Toronto, and has continued his fine career into the 2006 season with several outstanding years for the Colorado Crush.
+That season also saw the debut of offensive specialist Damian Harrell, who went on to blossom after the team moved on to Toronto.

 The team did little better financially in New England than it had in New York, and was sold to new owners, who relocated it to Toronto after the 2000 season.